-- Completed surviving dependent enrollment form - Copy of member's death certificate - Copy of certificate of marriage or partnership (if not already on file at HSS) - Copy of survivor's Medicare card (if survivor is Medicare-eligible)
+- Completed surviving dependent enrollment form - Copy of member's death certificate - Copy of certificate of marriage or partnership - Copy of survivor's Medicare card (if survivor is Medicare-eligible)

 A surviving spouse or partner who is not enrolled on the deceased member's health plan at the time of the member's death may be eligible for coverage, but must wait until Open Enrollment to enroll.
 Surviving dependent children of a member must meet eligibility requirements for dependent children.
 (See pages 28-29.)
 Eligible surviving dependent children may be enrolled, but do not qualify for employer-subsidized benefits.